Kambhoji: Medieval era

-Matanga’s ancient reference to raga Kambhoji
+References by Matanga

 Most of the references above are comparatively recent but this should not be taken to mean that raga Kambhoji is also of recent origin.
 Reference to this raga as Thakkesi is in the ancient Tamil epic Cilappatikaram which is referred by the Sanskrit name kamboji.
 Brihaddesi authored by Sangit Acharya Matanga Muni (500–700 AD) is the most important work between Natyashastra (2nd century BC) and Sangita Makarand (7th to 8th century AD).
 Sage Matanga probably hailed from south India.
 This Brihaddesi work is dated between 5th and 7th century AD but it is incomplete.
 Portions of it appear to have lost down the road.
 Matanga's Brihaddeshi is the first major and available text to describe the Ragas as we understand them today.
 Sangit Acharya Matanga informs us that "a classical melody (Raga) can not be composed of four notes or less.
 But the melodies used by the tribes such as the Sabara, Pulinda, Kamboja, Vanga, Kirata, Vahlika, Andhra, Dravida and the Vanachra (forest dwelling) clans or tribes are an exception which contain four svaras or notes".

-Classification according to gender

-Sangita Makaranda also classifies the ragas according to their gender i.e. Male Ragas, Female Ragas (i.e., Raginis) and Neuter Ragas.
-According to Narada, the Male Ragas depict emotions of Raudra (anger), Veera (heroic) and Bhayanaka (fearful); the Female Ragas represent sentiments of Shringara (romantic and erotic), Hasya (humorous) and Karuna (sorrow); while the Neuter Ragas represent emotions of Vibhatsa (disgustful), Adbhuta (amazement) and Shanta (peaceful).

-Each raga is principally dominated by one of these nine rasas or sentiments, although the performer can also bring out other emotions in a less prominent way.
-The more closely the notes of a raga conform to the expression of one single idea or emotion, the more overwhelming the effect of the raga.

-Since the Raga Kambhoji has been classified as Female Raga (i.e., Ragini), this Raga is particularly suitable in conveying the sentiments of Shringara (romantic and erotic), Hasya (humorous) and Karuna (pathos).

-Popular compositions

-There are many compositions set to Kambhoji rāgam, and it is one of the primary ragas in Carnatic music.